jdittrich/userNeedResearchBook/text/afterTheSession.md

 After gathering data, we need to take care that we can use the rich data in our later analysis.

 When collecting the data with the participant you will be very busy listening and thinking of following questions, so may not be able to keep up with writing notes and drawing sketches.
-To make the most of your data, you should supplement our notes, sketches and diagrams and add some information about the context of the data gathering to close gaps and to help us to keep all the data ordered.
+To make the most of your data, you should supplement our notes, sketches and diagrams and add some information about the context of the data gathering to close gaps and to help us to keep all the data organized.

 There are two ways to supplement your data: From memory and from additional recordings, like an audio recording.

 Supplementing your data should be done as soon as possible after the research session.
-I recommend to scheduling the data gathering in a way that you have some time directly after the session to supplement and order your data.
+I recommend to scheduling the data gathering in a way that you have some time directly after the session to supplement your data.

 ## Supplement data from memory